-The class examines the impact of forced and voluntary migration on Africans and their North American descents from the Trans-Atlantic Slave trade to the present.
+This course examines forced and voluntary migrations of Africans and their North American descendants.
+It will begin with an analysis of west and central African history and will then focus on the period from the beginning of the Trans-Atlantic Slave trade to the present.